 In a very busy and demanding environment, Physical Education is a popular and well liked subject on the school curriculum.
 Participation through all of the sports and activities covered is good, and the department programme of lunchtime and extra – curricular activities, well subscribed and eagerly attended.

-There are 5 specialist Physical Education teachers, Mr. Franklin, subject leader, Mr Simm, Mrs Willden, Mr Wilson & Miss Havercroft.
+There are 5 specialist Physical Education teachers, Ben Franklin as subject leader, Mrs Willden, Mr Wilson, Mr Collins, Miss Mcfarlane, Mr Baines and Mr Raistrick.

 The facilities on site are very good.
 There is a four court community sports hall, a standard sized gymnasium, an all-weather area that has 3 tennis and two netball courts, and extensive playing fields.
 There is a well-established uniform for sport with pupils who follow an examination course having a badged track suit jacket.